 Mutant Chronicles is a post-apocalyptic role playing game created by the Swedish company Target Games.
-It also spawned a semi-successful franchise: two Collectible Card Games (Doom Trooper and Dark Eden), three Board Games (Fury of the Clansmen, Blood Berets and Doom Troopers: Siege of the Citadel) two tabletop wargames (War Zone and Mutant Chronicles: Collectible Miniatures Game), a Video Game (Doom Troopers, the second one planned to be a RTS in the vein of Dawn of War was canned), a short Comic Book series and a film whose writers apparently just didn't know or Just Didn't Care, not to say it wasn't still good on its own.What's it all about?
+It also spawned a semi-successful franchise: two Collectible Card Games (Doom Trooper and Dark Eden), three Board Games (Fury of the Clansmen, Blood Berets and Doom Troopers: Siege of the Citadel) two tabletop wargames (War Zone and Mutant Chronicles: Collectible Miniatures Game), a Video Game (Doom Troopers, the second one planned to be a RTS in the vein of Dawn of War was canned), a novel trilogy, a short Comic Book series and a film whose writers apparently just didn't know or Just Didn't Care, not to say it wasn't still good on its own.What's it all about?
 Earth gets too tight for the MegaCorps, so after battling for quite a time, they go and colonize the whole inner Solar System (and a few outposts beyond), since All Planets Are Earth-Like (MASSIVE terraforming).
 Sadly, Imperial colonizers go a planet too far, reaching the mysterious Tenth Planet (named Nero) and unleashing the Cosmic Horror - The Dark Soul along with its Apostles and their Dark Legion.
 People go nuts and form evil cults, the Dark Symmetry makes all sufficiently powerful computers go evil, DemonicAlien Invaders expand their ranks with SquickyBody Horror Shop creations from cybernetic zombies and mutants of different kinds to Godzilla-sized zombies to biomechanical Spider Tanks.
-In short: The End of the World as We Know It.Of course, the MegaCorps try to stop them, get their asses handed to them a couple of times, and if not for a Church Militant called the Brotherhood, they'd fail forever.
+In short: The End of the World as We Know It.Of course, the MegaCorps try to stop them, get their asses handed to them a couple of times, and if not for a Church Militia called the Brotherhood, they'd fail forever.
 With the Brotherhood's help, the bigger part of humanity repents (mainly because the Brotherhood'smethods are brutal,but work for humanity's good), leveling the playing field.
 On the other hand, corporate rivalries aren't forgotten; if the Corporations aren't kicking Legion ass, they're most probably butting heads over resources.
 If the Cartel, a body formed especially to mediate among the MegaCorps, allows it.
 Most of the time, it does.Most of the franchise is set about a thousand years after the defeat of the Dark Legion's first onslaught; humanity has rebuilt, but much of its past achievements have been impossible to equal (computers are usually based on vacuum-tube technology, most firearms still use jacketed lead bullets, and anything terraformation-related is still Lost Technology save for maintenance).
 And while the Megacorporations are once again at each others' throats, corruption and moral decay are spreading everywhere, even the vaunted Brotherhood, just as the Dark Legions and Dark Symmetry, which by then were barely more than a myth to most people, are making a comeback after marshalling their forces for another go at destroying humanity...As of February 2013, a third edition of the pen-and-paper RPG rules, as well as a complete reboot of Warzone have been announced.

-Amazon Brigade - lots.
+Amazon Brigade: Lots.
 Etoiles Mortant, Mourning Wolves, Vestals and Valkyries to name a few.
 All supremely Bad Ass Special Forces within their respective organizations.

-Ambiguously Evil - Cybertronic.
+Ambiguously Evil: Cybertronic.
 They use AIs, which have proven themselves to be a conduit for the Dark Symmetry, seemingly without ill effects.
 They mysteriously lure employees away from other corporations.
 They seem to have developed some form of Mind Control.
 Their contributions to the Brotherhood are token at best.
 But they also send plenty of their troops to become Doomtroopers, provide other Doomtroopers with weapons, and no Cybertronic employee has ever shown signs of following the Dark Symmetry.

 Army of Thieves and Whores: Capitol has two flavors.
 The conventional flavor is the Freedom Brigades, men and women who are trading ten years of brutal service in the most Light-forsaken hellholes in the solar system for a clean rap sheet and Capitol citizenship.
 The less conventional one is the Free Marines, which is a penal battalion for highly decorated Spec Ops veterans who for some reason have been sentenced to death.

-Artificial Limbs - domain of Cybertronic.
+Artificial Limbs: Domain of Cybertronic.
 Even if not entirely metal/plastic/inhuman, they will have metal bits and wires sticking out as a hint.

 The Atoner: The entire Imperial corporation.
 It was Imperial explorers who broke the Seal of Repulsion, and released the Dark Soul.
 Imperial has done everything in its power to make up for their great shame since.

-Axe Crazy - Heretic Corruptors and Destroyers, most of Muawijhe's Legions, Imperial Wolf Packs.
+Axe Crazy: Heretic Corruptors and Destroyers, most of Muawijhe's Legions, Imperial Wolf Packs.

-Brainwashed - Dark Legion Cultists.
+Brainwashed: Dark Legion Cultists.
 And Cybertronic too.

-Chainsaw Good - Capitol Sergeants have chain swords.
+Chainsaw Good: Capitol Sergeants have chain swords.
 Brotherhood Inquisitors have flamethrowers with chainsaw bayonets.
 And Legion has guys with chainsaw halberds.

-Church Militant - The Brotherhood.
+Church Militant: The Brotherhood.
 On the flipside, Dark Legion Cultists are an evil version of this.

-Cold Sniper - Cybertronic Chem.IMN.
+Cold Sniper: Cybertronic Chem.IMN.
 Basically, a Terminator with sniper rifle and chemical weapons.
 Calistonian Sundancers (space demons with sniper rifles and Cool Helmets) as well.

-Combat Medic - most Corporations field them.
+Combat Medic: Most Corporations field them.
 Cybertronic "personality" Dr Diana is an example.

 The Legions of Demnogonis have a spectacularly squicky version in the Curators, intelligent plague-spreading zombie medics that double as deadly doctors.
 Demnogonis's troops are about the only one who'd care for their treatment.

-Combat Tentacles - Vahldredd The Hunter and Tekron Warmasters.
-Both from the Dark Legion.
+Combat Tentacles: Vahldredd The Hunter and Tekron Warmasters, both from the Dark Legion.
 Also from Team Evil, the Nepharite Overlord of Algeroth Golgotha has a segmented variant (they look like spider legs, but are as flexible and versatile as less rigid types), and all Nepharites of Ilian go in combat with animated spiked chains attached to their armor.

-Cool Helmet - Bauhaus troops wear pickelhaubes and skull-shaped helmets, some Mishima troops wear kabutos, old figures of Capitol heavy infantry wore football helmets, Calistonians wear bone masks and Brotherhood Mortificator and Inquisitor helmets became iconic of the game.
+Cool Helmet: Bauhaus troops wear pickelhaubes and skull-shaped helmets, some Mishima troops wear kabutos, old figures of Capitol heavy infantry wore football helmets, Calistonians wear bone masks and Brotherhood Mortificator and Inquisitor helmets became iconic of the game.

-Cool Old Guy - Sebastian Crenshaw.
+Cool Old Guy: Sebastian Crenshaw.
 The best assassin The Brotherhood has, not only doing his job, but also mentoring the younger Mortificators.
 And being a hit at parties.

-Creepy Child - Voice of Demnogonis.
+Creepy Child: Voice of Demnogonis.
 Looks like a perfectly normal child and drains life from your troops pretty quickly.
 Also the Children of Ilian (see Child Soldiers above).

-Cybernetics Eat Your Soul - that's what The Brotherhood thinks about Cybertronic.
+Cybernetics Eat Your Soul: That's what The Brotherhood thinks about Cybertronic.
 They just wait for a bigger screw-up to round up the whole corporation and burn them.
 Whether it's true or not is intentionally left a mystery.

-Deadly Decadent Court - Any of the three nobility-styled MegaCorps can have some aspects of this among its constituent noble houses, but the courts of Overlord Mishima and his three heirs are the best example.
+Deadly Decadent Court: Any of the three nobility-styled MegaCorps can have some aspects of this among its constituent noble houses, but the courts of Overlord Mishima and his three heirs are the best example.

-Death Seeker - Imperial Mourning Wolves, as they're all widows of Imperial Wolfsbane killed in combat with the Dark Legion.
+Death Seeker: Imperial Mourning Wolves, as they're all widows of Imperial Wolfsbane killed in combat with the Dark Legion.
 Think woad-painted Action Girls with spiked chains, Wolverine-style claw bracers and the attitude of a dwarf Slayer and you're not too far off the mark.
 Capitol's Martian Banshees as well (although either gender can be part of those).

-Drop the Hammer - Dark Legion's Gomorrean Emasculators wield big-ass warhammers.
+Drop the Hammer: Dark Legion's Gomorrean Emasculators wield big-ass warhammers.
 And dual gatling guns implanted in their shoulders.

-Dual Wield / Guns Akimbo - happens often, with units using swords and guns (or two melee weapons) at the same time.
+Dual Wield / Guns Akimbo : Happens often, with units using swords and guns (or two melee weapons) at the same time.
 Played way too straight with Crucifiers, who have FOUR arms and a weapon in every one.

-Eldritch Abomination - The Dark Soul.
+Eldritch Abomination: The Dark Soul.
 It's a piece of the original Nothing that "was" before the Big Bang that wants a return to the good old days of nonexistence.
 Badly.